Choline is an essential nutrient that’s involved in the health of every cell in your body. Read more to find out the best choline supplements of 2022.

 5. Now Choline & Inositol

 Now Choline & Inositol delivers a mixture of choline and inositol at 250 milligrams per serving.

 The capsules are not suitable for strict vegetarians.
-However, if you don’t mind having some animal products in them, then you could choose between two different options.
+However, if you don’t mind having animal products in them, you could choose between two options.
 One option has no additional ingredients besides gelatin, whereas the second contains both inositols and cholinium.

 6. Nusapure Choline

 Nusapure offers a high-quality choline supplement made from natural sources.
 It comes in capsules and delivers a whopping 325mg of choline per serving.
 While the product isn’t quite as clean as other options, it’s still a decent choice.